Chia-Network/clvm_rs/docs/compressed-serialization.md

 the sub-tree itself or a back-reference, we need to know whether we have already serialized an identical sub tree.
 If we have, we then have to perform a search from that node up all of its parents until we reach the top of the parse stack.
-This, additionally, requires a data structure that knows about the parents of all nodes.
+This requires a data structure that knows about the parents of all nodes.

 This search is performed in `find_path()`.
 There may be multiple paths leading to the stack (if the same structure is repeated in multiple places).
 We pick the